kennknowles/python-rightarrow/README.md

 Humans communicating to other humans, humans communicating to the computer, and even the computer communicating to humans (via type inference and run-time contract checking).

+Project progress: Currently basic types can be parsed and basic Python code can have basic types inferred.
+Next steps are parsing "all" types so that test cases for enforcement and type inference are easy to construct.

 The Types
 ---------